foodsby/ansible-role-cloudwatch-logs-agent/README.md

 # ansible-cloudwatch-logs-agent

-An Ansible role to install AWS Cloudwatch Logs agent on CentOS 7 & CentOS 6
+An Ansible role to install AWS Cloudwatch Logs agent on CentOS 7 & CentOS 6 in case you can not use Amazon Linux.

 ## Prerequisites